cdxOo/keystroke-counter/README.md

 ```

-You probably also want some line like this in your ~/.xinitrc so
+You might want this in your ~/.xinitrc so it's started
-it starts in background as soon as the X11 server is started.
+background automatcially.

 ```bash
 ~/my/path/to/keystroke-counter --log-file ~/.my-log.log &